nagyist/tao-user-guide/src/items/importing-items.md

 # Importing items

->Interactions can be taken from any computer and imported onto any other computer that also has access to TAO.
+>Interactions can be [taken from any computer][i_0016] and imported onto any other computer that also has access to TAO.
 This is done through a specific operation called *Import*.

 <div class="hidden-video">
 [![Import Items Step 1](http://img.youtube.com/vi/sCPzMEilB6k/0.jpg)](http://www.youtube.com/watch?v=sCPzMEilB6k)